-This is the first of a two-semester sequence in advanced-level economics.
-It offers a rigorous treatment of modern microeconomics theory which includes consumer theory, theory of the firm, decision making under uncertainty, and game theory.
-The course examines various market settings such as competitive markets, oligopolies, and monopolies.
-Other topics considered include consumer preferences and production functions, choice under uncertainty, various measures of welfare and efficiency, equilibrium concepts, public goods, externalities, mechanism design, adverse selection, and moral hazard.
+This is the first of a two-semester sequence in advanced-level mathematical economics.
+It introduces students to economic models, microeconomics theory, equilibrium analysis and optimization problems.
+The course examines various market settings such as competitive markets, oligopolies, and monopolies; the course addresses contexts involving the firm decision making under uncertainty, and game theory.
 Focus is on major topics of economic analysis and the tools used to study them.
-Some mathematics background, particularly calculus, is essential.
+Some mathematics background, particularly calculus and matrix algebra, is essential.

-This course provides a comprehensive introduction to the statistical approach of tackling research problems (random variables; transformations; popular distributions used in management science such as normal, Student T, Chi-square, and generalized lambda; sampling methods, parameter estimation, confidence intervals and joint confidence intervals; hypotheses testing, sample size and power, regression and correlation), and statistical modeling.
-It will focus on the mathematics of differential equations, stationary time series models, conditional heteroscedasticity, non-stationary time series, cointegration and non-linear models.
+This course provides a comprehensive introduction to econometrics; linear, nonlinear, semiparametric and nonparametric regression, popular distributions, confidence intervals and joint confidence intervals, hypothesis testing, sample size and power, functional form and structure, endogeneity and instrumental variables estimation, systems of equations, models of panel data, maximum likelihood estimation, likelihood ratio tests, generalized method of moments, simulation based estimation and random parameter models.
+It will also focus on the mathematics of differential equations, stationary time series models, conditional heteroscedasticity, non-stationary time series, co-integration and non-linear models.
 Students will also learn techniques like maximum likelihood estimation, likelihood ratio tests, and generalized method of moments estimation.
-Students will be introduced to stochastic processes and applied probability, Bayesian statistics, computational inference, extreme value theory, survival analysis, design of control and cohort experimental studies, introduction to SAS statistical software, issues in data-screening/diagnostic testing, model specification and estimation issues and empirical analyses involving large databases.
+Students will be introduced to stochastic processes and applied probability and become familiar in using STATA and other advanced statistical software and research databases.

 This course introduces optimization techniques with a focus on linear and integer optimization problems.
 Topics include: the simplex method and its variants, interior point algorithms, duality and sensitivity analysis, integer linear programming, cutting plane method, branch and bound method, Lagrangian relaxation methods, model formulation with integer variables, large scale optimization, and network flow problems.